alidcastano/alidcastano-jekyll/_posts/2016-03-17-stay-upwind.md

 Think of hard as heavy, and treat your work like a workout.
 Focus on progressive overload.
 Add just enough difficulty to feel challenged but not so much that someone else needs to solve the problem for you.
 The ultimate aim being to progressively grow more comfortable under the pressure of hard problems.

 Even then, how can you be sure you'll enjoy the work?
-Instead of following your passion, follow what Graham identifies as the key ingredient to great work, curiosity:
+You need what Graham identifies as the key ingredient to great work:

 > Curiosity turns work into play.
 For Einstein, relativity wasn't a book full of hard stuff he had to learn for an exam.
 It was a mystery he was trying to solve....to do good work, what you need is a great curiosity about a promising question.